When does the magic of reading really happen?

-Have you seen the expressions on a baby or young child's face as they discover and learn new things?
+Have you seen the expressions on a little one’s face as they discover new things?
+It’s a magical experience all parents should savour.
 Every shared reading, talking, singing and playing interaction with your child adds up to have a big impact.
 These nurturing and informal learning interactions build the basis for healthy brain development from birth.
 When a baby mouths the corner of a board book, gazes at a book's illustrations, or feels the pages of a textured children's book, they're creating the building blocks for the next stages of learning and development.

 - Everyday activities are the best way for your baby to learn.
 Point out and talk about what your baby can see or hear during the day.